Avanguy/Weather-App/README.md

 # 🌤️ Weather App

-A sleek, responsive weather dashboard built with React, TypeScript, and the OpenWeatherMap API.
-This app allows users to search for a city and view real-time weather data and hourly forecasts with a dynamic, animated UI.
+A responsive weather dashboard built with React and the OpenWeatherMap API.
+This app allows users to select a city and view weather data and hourly forecasts with a dynamic UI.

 ---